Everything about the economy right now comes back to one thing: Inflation.

-The New Reality allocation model will focus on stocks that will flourish in the New Reality of Money… fixed-income ideas that will outpace inflation… and cryptocurrencies like bitcoin and Ethereum that we believe will become staple assets among global institutions.
+The New Order allocation model will focus on stocks that will flourish in the New Order of Money… fixed-income ideas that will outpace inflation… and cryptocurrencies like bitcoin and Ethereum that we believe will become staple assets among global institutions.

 We’ll also expand our exposure to alternative assets, including high-end real estate, collectibles, and certain industrial and precious metals.